j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 and crimson grove of mercy, seat
 of all who taste the sun.

-Perhaps the ground forgets us, and forgives.
+Perhaps the ground forgets our missteps.

 There is a garden in you.
 All the wandering elements settle in